Brexit leader Nigel Farage rules out UK election bid | DW | 03.11.2019

 The figurehead of an extreme no-deal Brexit, Nigel Farage, on Sunday said he would not be a parliamentary candidate in the upcoming UK general election.

-Farage, who is leader of the Brexit Party, explained that he did not want to focus on campaigning for an single parliamentary constituency.
+Farage, who is leader of the Brexit Party, explained that he did not want to focus on campaigning for a single parliamentary constituency.

 Read more: Will the UK's snap election finally resolve Brexit?